 Clock hours of individual and small group tutoring: provided to student on an as-needed basis skills by teaching writing, research, and analytical skills for workforce preparation.
-Clock hours of lab: 10 Clock hours of lecture: 40

 This course prepares students with the academic and organizational skills to successfully complete college courses.
 This is done by showing the students how to efficiently take notes, prepare for research projects, and study for higher educational exams.
-Additionally, the course is designed for students to develop job readiness ENGL 145 TECHNICAL WRITING
+Additionally, the course is designed for students to develop job readiness